We

 Windom Manor in Devon, England; it's

 exactly what he saw in his vision.
-Kovack
+Despite

-writes it off as a coincidence, and with her
+writes it off as mere coincidence, and, with her

 number in case he changes his mind.